Ency-Ch/nc-news/README.md

 the backend utilises postgres, express.js and SQL

-the link to the backend [Link to backend] https://github.com/Ency-Ch/be-nc-news-example
+the link to the backend  https://github.com/Ency-Ch/be-nc-news-example

 Pre requisites
 Node.js is required as the runtime environment for the project.
 [Link to node]https://nodejs.org/en/download/ .